MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/restricted-mode-overview.md

 ## Which restrictions are available on HoloLens vs. the mobile app?

-The following table shows which restrictions are available for Dynamics 365 Remote Assist on HoloLens and the mobile app.
+The following table shows which restrictions are available for Dynamics 365 Remote Assist on HoloLens vs. the mobile app.

 |Restriction|HoloLens|Mobile app|
 |-----------------------------------------------|-----------|----------|